-The last column disaggregates the effect of income shocks into positive (YSHOCK_POS) and negative (YSHOCK_NEG) shocks.
+The last column disaggregates the effect of income shocks into positive (YSH\POS) and negative (YSH\NEG) shocks.
 An asymmetry is apparent.
 Only negative income shocks have a statistically significant effect on the spending ratio, and their estimated coefficient is much larger in absolute value.
 This asymmetric effect suggests that a ratchet effect might be in place.
 A negative income shock induces a lasting expansion in the size of government, which is not undone when income grows above potential.
-But this effect is not present in presidential or majoritarian countries, in which a ratchet effect instead appears to be associated with positive income shocks.
-This difference across constitutional forms could contribute to the faster growth of government in parliamentary and proportional democracies described in the previous subsections.
-But this is just a conjecture, and institution-dependent ratchet effects certainly deserve more attention in future research.
+But this effect is not present in presidential or majoritarian countries, where a ratchet effect instead appears to be associated with positive income shocks.
+A conjecture is that this difference across constitutional forms could contribute to the differential growth of government in different political systems that we uncovered in the previous subsections.
+Thus, the possibility of institution-dependent ratchet effects certainly deserve more attention in future research.